REGISTRATION

 Can I buy a T-shirt of this event?

-We do not sell merchandise however we offer Sydney Harbour Hike T-shirts (designed by Rhe Lotter @Ngandabaa) for FREE to first 750 participants, who has raised over $250, having helped restore sight to up to 10 needlessly blind people.
-We may have limited numbers of T-shirts, caps and other merchandise available at the finish line to give away for a small donation.
+We do not sell merchandise however we offer Sydney Harbour Hike T-shirts (designed by Rhe Lotter @Ngandabaafor FREE to first 750 participants, who have raised over $250, having helped restore sight to up to 10 needlessly blind people.